Hastings Photographers (Thomas Mann junior)

 [ABOVE] Portrait of a seated woman with three children, a carte-de-visite photograph by Thomas Mann junior, Photographic Artist of 20 Robertson Street, Hastings (c1868). |

-It is likely that Thomas Mann junior resumed his career as a Photographic Artist at his father's business in 20 Robertson Street, Hastings around 1863, but he is not recorded as a photographer at this address in local trade directories until 1866.
+It is likely that Thomas Mann junior resumed his career as a photographic artist at his father's business in 20 Robertson Street, Hastings around 1863, but he is not recorded as a photographer at this address in local trade directories until 1866.
 Kelly's Post Office Trades Directory of Sussex, published in 1866, has an entry for "T. Mann junior" of 20 Robertson Street, Hastings in its list of 'Photographers'.
-Kelly's 1867 edition of the Post Office Directory for Hastings lists Thomas Mann junior, Photographer, at 20 Robertson Street.
-Thomas Mann, Thomas junior's father, is listed as a "carver & gilder & artists' colorman" at the same address.
+Kelly's 1867 edition of the Post Office Directory for Hastings lists Thomas Mann junior, Photographer, at 20 Robertson Street, Hastings.
+In the same trade directory, Thomas Mann, Thomas junior's father, is listed as a "carver & gilder & artists' colorman" at the same address.
 Mathieson's Hastings & St Leonards Directory for the period 1867-1868 indicates that Thomas Mann junior had opened a second photographic studio at 4 Kentish Place, Hastings in the centre of the town between Castle Street and Denmark Place.
 After a year or so, Thomas Mann junior closed his Kentish Place studio and moved out of the photographic portrait studio based at his father's workplace at 20 Robertson Street.
 Around 1869, Thomas Mann junior moved into a relatively new photographic studio at 52 Robertson Street, Hastings (see Thomas Mann junior at 52 Robertson Street, Hastings, below).
 Shortly after returning to Hastings in 1863, Thomas Mann junior's wife gave birth to a third child, Frederick John Mann [Frederick's birth was registered in Hastings during the 2nd Quarter of 1863].
 It appears that Frederick and Mary Mann might have produced at least three more children ( Kate, Anna and Henry ***) between 1863 and 1874.
 The couple's youngest child, a girl named Annie Mann, was born during the 2nd Quarter of 1870.
 At the time of the 1871 census, Thomas George Mann and his family were living at Granville Villa, Vale Road in the Silverhill district of Hastings on the boundary with St Leonards.

 [ABOVE] Extract from the 1871 census of Hastings showing details of Thomas George Mann and his family |

-| *** At the time of the 1881 census Edith Mann, aged 21, Kate Mann, aged 16, Anna Mann, aged 13, and Henry Mann, aged 11, were recorded as boarding in the home of Thomas George Mann's widow Mary.
+*** At the time of the 1881 census Edith Mann, aged 21, Kate Mann, aged 16, Anna Mann, aged 13, and Henry Mann, aged 11, were recorded as boarding in the home of Thomas George Mann's widow Mary.
 Edith Mann (born 1859 Tunbridge Wells) is definitely the eldest daughter of Mary and Thomas Mann junior.
 The three young boarders with the surname Mann can be matched with Kate Mann ( |

 Portraits from the studio of Thomas Mann junior at 20 Robertson Street, Hastings